xyzzhangfan/xyzzhangfan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hey, this is **Fan Zhang**, a Ph.D candidate with Department of Electrical and Computer Engineering, Johns Hopkins University.
+Hey, this is **Fan Zhang**, a Ph.D candidate with Department of Electrical and Computer Engineering, Johns Hopkins University advised by [Prof. Deliang Fan](https://www.ece.jhu.edu/dfan/).

 Study on ReRam, In-memory computing, and software/hardware co-design fields.
 I have authored and co-authored research papers in top-tier EDA conferences including, DAC, DATE, ICCAD, ASP-DAC, ESSCIRC, etc